How To Use And Configure WordPress Widgets – Part 3

 (Making Links Widget active)

-The Links widget offers a number of configurable options, including the ability to specify what information to show about your links and how many links you want to display on the sidebar navigation area …
+The widget offers a number of configurable options, including the ability to specify what information to show about your links and how many links you want to display on your sidebar …

 WordPress Links Widget Settings